 Contact Baumgartner Law Firm

-If you have been injured in an accident, it is crucial to understand the process and what you can expect.
+If you have been injured in an accident in Houston, it is crucial to understand the process and what you can expect.
 An experienced personal injury attorney can investigate your case, negotiate with the insurance company, and fight for the compensation you deserve.
 These are just a few reasons why some injury claims take longer to settle.

-The dedicated team at Baumgartner Law Firm has extensive experience handling all types of injury claims.
+The compassionate personal injury attorneys at Baumgartner Law Firm have extensive experience handling all types of injury claims.
 We will answer your questions and help you get the compensation you deserve.
 Contact us today to schedule a free consultation.

 Call (281) 587-1111.